Chymyst/chymyst-core/docs/roadmap.md

  5 * 5 - How to rewrite reaction sites so that blocking molecules are transparently replaced by a pair of non-blocking molecules?
 Can this be done even if blocking emitters are used inside functions?
 (Perhaps with extra molecules emitted at the end of the function call?)
 Is it useful to emit an auxiliary molecule at the end of an "if" expression, to avoid code duplication?
 How can we continue to support real blocking emitters when used outside of macro code?

- 5 * 5 - Can we perform the unblocking transformation using delimited continuations?
+ 5 * 5 - Can we perform the unblocking transformation using delimited continuations? -- Not sure.
+Delimited continuations seem to require all code to reside inside `reset()`.

  2 * 2 - Revisit Philippe's error reporting branch, perhaps salvage some code